feldmaarshal/feldmaarshal/README.md

 * 🧠  I'm learning LLM quantization at the moment

 ### Work Experience
-* 💼  I work at Reffection as a Junior AI/ML Developer
+* 💼  I work at Reffection as a AI/ML Developer

 ### Skills